 The Matador Involvement Center (MIC) is the place to learn more about getting involved on campus and meeting people.
 The MIC connects students to dynamic co-curricular programs that empower them to make the most of their college experience.
 The MIC offers resources including campus event guidance, involvement advisement, leadership training, sport club support and new club development.
-The MIC is a part of the Office of Student Involvement and Development—connecting, developing and celebrating our students.
+The MIC is a part of the Department of Student Development and Transitional Programs—connecting, developing and celebrating our students.

 Clubs and Organizations

 Students can engage in around 300-plus clubs and organizations that represent a broad range of areas including academic, athletic, community-oriented, cultural, political, religious and social.
 Matasync connects students to all of the different active clubs and organizations on campus.
 The goal of the MIC is to foster community through collaboration and to build a sense of belonging among students.
 The MIC helps student leaders access campus resources and gain skills to use in their future careers.
 R.E.D Academy is designed to provide current, active CSUN student leaders a co-curricular learning opportunity centered around self-reflection, community engagement and the demonstration of leadership learning outcomes.
 The mission of CHARGE Matadors is to educate and inform first-year students and leaders just beginning their journey through a self-paced online series of personal development workshops.
 The Clubs and Organizations Team wants Matadors to discover their shine and ultimately realize they are home here at CSUN.